Amgen Logo

 After the official transition to the abbreviated name, the biotechnology corporation undertook a logo redesign to make it more concise.
 The wavy circle made of double lines disappeared, leaving only the inscription.
 However, it was modernized and given an individual font.
 The designers focused on the glyphs, turning them into a contemporary visual identity element.

 The letters became massive, large, blocky, and capitalized.
-In some places, the distance between them was reduced so much that they almost merged.
+In some places, the distance between them was reduced to the point that they almost merged.
 This is particularly noticeable at the junctions of the characters “M,” “G,” and “N,” which harmoniously transition into one another.

 Font and Colors